anamika-jha-ai/Porfolio/README.md

-Hi, myself Anamika Jha and i am a B.tech cse student currently in second year . here i represent my portfolio.
+Hii, myself Anamika Jha and i am a B.tech cse student currently in second year . here i represent my portfolio.
 It is my portfolio completely made only using html.